TeamSurvey/survey-front-end/README.md

 - Group communication
 - Javascript familiarity - especially with respect to binding data to dynamically-generated elements and traversing the DOM!

+##Unsolved Issues

+- Logging in to the server as a user results in a 5-second delay.
+Is this a Passport issue?
+- If one of the poll options receives no votes, that option's text is displayed as the poll answer's placeholder text.
+Need to ensure data is passed to all answer field categories regardless of a zero vote count.
+- Can successfully log-in, however cannot successfully submit a poll when using the app via mobile Safari on an iPad using iOS8.
+- The mobile phone UX is incomplete...
+CSS media query are still in progress.

 ##Future Additions

+- HTML file needs second pass to double-check web accessibility best practices have been met
 - RWD layout for mobile
 - Real-time poll results